Republic of Karelia: Natural resources

 The majority of the republic's territory (148,000 km2, or 85%) is composed of state forest stock.
 The total growing stock of timber resources in the forests of all categories and ages is 807 million m³.
 The mature and over-mature tree stock amounts to 411.8 million m³, of which 375.2 million m³ is coniferous.

 Fifty useful minerals are found in Karelia, located in more than 400 deposits and ore-bearing layers.
 Natural resources of the republic include iron ore, diamonds, vanadium, molybdenum, and others.

 Climate

 The Republic of Karelia is located in the Atlantic continental climate zone.
 The average temperature in January is -8.0 C and +16.4 C in July.
 Average annual precipitation is 500–700 mm.

 Administrative divisions

-Administrative and territorial division:16 districts (including 3 national districts), 2 city okrugs.
-21 urban settlements, 85 rural settlements (including 3 Vepsian rural settlements).
+The Republic of Karelia includes 18 administrative-territorial units, including: